asimsek/CMSDijetCaloScoutingRun2/README.md

 > **For more information (arXiv:1408.6865):**  [Handling uncertainties in background shapes: the discrete profiling method](https://arxiv.org/pdf/1408.6865.pdf "Handling uncertainties in background shapes: the discrete profiling method")

+> You can also find combine tool web page links for the discrete profiling in the **Usefull Links** section below.